Frank-Walter Steinmeier: Early life and education

 Steinmeier was born in 1956 in Detmold.
 Although his full name is Frank-Walter, his friends call him Frank.
-His father, Walter Steinmeier (1928-2012), was a carpenter affiliated with the Church of Lippe (one of Germany's few Calvinist regional church bodies, and a member church of the Protestant Church of Germany).
+His father, Walter Steinmeier (1928–2012), was a carpenter affiliated with the Church of Lippe (one of Germany's few Calvinist regional church bodies, and a member church of the Protestant Church in Germany).
 His mother, Ursula Steinmeier, born in Breslau (now Wrocław, Poland), came as a refugee from a Lutheran part of Silesia during the flight and expulsion of Germans after World War II.

-Following his Abitur, Steinmeier did his military service from 1974 to 1976, then studied law and political science at the Justus Liebig University Giessen, where Brigitte Zypries was a fellow student.
-In 1982 he passed his first and in 1986 his second state examination in law.
-Steinmeier worked as a scientific assistant to the professor of public law and political science at Giessen University until he obtained his doctorate of law in 1991.
-His dissertation explored the state's role in preventing homelessness.
+Following his Abitur, Steinmeier completed 15 months of military service with the German Air Force in Goslar from 1974 to 1976.
+He then studied law and political science at the Justus Liebig University Giessen, where Brigitte Zypries was a fellow student.
+In 1982, Steinmeier passed his first and in 1986 his second state examination in law.
+He worked as a scientific assistant to the professor of public law and political science at Giessen University until he obtained his doctorate in law in 1991.
+Steinmeier's dissertation explored the state's role in preventing homelessness.